Thought experiment: Interactivity

 Thought experiments can also be interactive where the author invites people into his thought process through providing alternative paths with alternative outcomes within the narrative, or through interaction with a programmed machine, like a computer program.

 Thanks to the advent of the Internet, the digital space has lent itself as a new medium for a new kind of thought experiments.
 The philosophical work of Stefano Gualeni, for example, focuses on the use of virtual worlds to materialize thought experiments and to playfully negotiate philosophical ideas.
-His arguments were originally presented in his book Virtual Worlds as Philosophical Tools.
+His arguments were originally presented in his 2015 book Virtual Worlds as Philosophical Tools.

 Gualeni's argument is that the history of philosophy has, until recently, merely been the history of written thought, and digital media can complement and enrich the limited and almost exclusively linguistic approach to philosophical thought.
-He considers virtual worlds to be philosophically viable and advantageous in contexts like those of thought experiments, when the recipients of a certain philosophical notion or perspective are expected to objectively test and evaluate different possible courses of action, or in cases where they are confronted with interrogatives concerning non-actual or non-human phenomenologies.
+He considers virtual worlds (like those interactively encountered in videogames) to be philosophically viable and advantageous.
+This is especially the case in thought experiments, when the recipients of a certain philosophical notion or perspective are expected to objectively test and evaluate different possible courses of action, or in cases where they are confronted with interrogatives concerning non-actual or non-human phenomenologies.